-Let’s talk about text widget, but first if you are new and want a complete setup and want to build your first app instantly, then click here, now let’s jump into text widget, what they really are, their role, and usage in flutter apps.
+In this tutorial, we’ll talk about the Flutter text widget, what it really is, its role, and its usage in Flutter apps.
 So the first thing that would come to your mind will be, what is a text widget in the flutter app?
+Let’s understand it using practical Flutter code examples.

 Define Text Widget